What is a No Annual Fee Credit Card?

 If you’ve been drawn to a credit card because of the perks it offers, you’re not alone.
-In fact, of the 4.1 cards the average credit card holder carries, 2.4 of those cards are rewards-based.
-And while the some rewards cards charge an annual fee, others have no annual fee.
+In fact, in a survey conducted by The Ascent, 58% of respondents reported owning a cash-back credit card.
+And while some rewards cards charge an annual fee, others have no annual fee.

 A “no annual fee” credit card is one that does not charge a yearly fee simply for the convenience of having the card.
-In a recent CreditCards.com survey, 74% of cards were no annual fee cards.
-Despite the lack of an annual fee, many of these credit cards offer significant rewards, including cash back or miles earned on purchases.
+Despite the lack of an annual fee, many of these credit cards offer significant rewards, including cash back or miles earned on purchases

-The annual fee on a credit card can range anywhere from $10 to $100 or more, with the average annual fee being $58.
+The annual fee on a credit card can be as high as $450 or more, with the most common annual fee being $95.
 Theses annual fees largely help the card provider cover the cost of rewards and generous sign-up bonuses.

 Some credit cards, for example, offer hefty rewards such as sign-up bonuses that are often tied to a minimum spend in a finite period of time, as well as a high rewards rate, such as double miles on dollars spent on travel or 2% on dining.